mas2020-python/pwdgen-api/README.md

 }
 ```

-for the sake of the example the errors list is omitted.
+for the sake of the example the JSON errors list is omitted.

 - the default values for the API query params are taken from the configs/app.yml file (in case they are not passed to the API)